carbon-design-system/design-system-website/src/content/components/form/usage.md

 * Is this a piece of information that is valuable to us?
 * Is this a piece of information that is so valuable that it's worth preventing the user from continuing if they choose not to provide it?

+### Labels

+Effective form labeling helps users understand what information to enter into a Text Input.
+Using a placeholder text as a label is often applied as a space-saving method.
+However, this is not recommended because it hides context and presents accessibility issues.

+**Accessibility best practices for labels:**

+* Labels must be visible when an input gets focus.
+* Labels must be announced to the screen reader on focus.
+* Ensure the helper text that appears under an input is read when an assistive technology user stops at an input using ARIA.
+* Use sentence-style capitalization (only the first word in a phrase and any proper nouns capitalized).

+### Default values

+Where possible, add programmatic assistance.
+Detect and pre-fill inputs to reduce errors and save time.
+When the software can't determine the value that belongs in an input, use type-ahead to make suggestions.
+Use sentence-case for default values, detected values, and auto-completion text.

+### Help text

+Help text is pertinent information that assists the user in completing a field.
+Help text is always available when the input is focused and appears underneath the label.
+Use sentence-style capitalization, and in most cases, write the text as full sentences with punctuation.

+### Placeholder text

+Placeholder text provides hints or examples of what to enter.
+Placeholder text  disappears after the user begins entering data into the Input and should not contain crucial information.
+Use sentence-style capitalization, and in most cases, write the text as a direct statement without punctuation.

 ## Validation and errors

 ### Error messaging